null

 Read Time: 6 Minutes

-We love cars of all shapes and sizes, and we have a firm rule to never ever autobody-shame our fellow car enthusiasts.
-Real vehicles have curves, and we’ll be the first to admit we like a little junk in our car trunks.
-Unfortunately, that junk can lead to unwanted noise.
+We love cars of all shapes and sizes, and we never autobody-shame our fellow car enthusiasts.
+Real vehicles have curves, and we’ll be the first to admit we like a little "junk" in our car trunks.
+Unfortunately, that "junk" can cause unwanted noise.

-Luckily, the trunk is one of the easier spaces to apply sound deadening and sound blocking material, think of it as Spanx for your car - keeping everything in place and absorbing all the vibration (maybe we should work on our analogies).
+Luckily, the trunk is one of the easier spaces to apply sound deadening and sound blocking material, and we know just how to soundproof trunk rattle from subs.

-We love cars of all shapes and sizes, and we have a firm rule to never ever autobody-shame our fellow car enthusiasts.
-Real vehicles have curves, and we’ll be the first to admit we like a little junk in our car trunks.
-Unfortunately, that junk can lead to unwanted noise.
+We love cars of all shapes and sizes, and we never autobody-shame our fellow car enthusiasts.
+Real vehicles have curves, and we’ll be the first to admit we like a little "junk" in our car trunks.
+Unfortunately, that "junk" can cause unwanted noise.

-Luckily, the trunk is one of the easier spaces to apply sound deadening and sound blocking material, think of it as Spanx for your car - keeping everything in place and absorbing all the vibration (maybe we should work on our analogies).
+Luckily, the trunk is one of the easier spaces to apply sound deadening and sound blocking material, and we know just how to soundproof trunk rattle from subs.

 Free USA shipping